 - Parking Guidance System on carpark lot availability for major shopping malls in the Marina Centre, Orchard and HarbourFront areas.

+In addition, LTA shares real-time traffic with the industry at LTA Data Mall.
 Find out more about the various systems below.